About me

 How it all began.

-I started my training from the age of seven with my parents.
-My father had his own business making tailcoats for ballroom dancers and suits for famous Hollywood actors.
+Jay Francois started training in the art of garment construction at seven years old.
+Consequently, he learned from his father who ran a successful freelance business.
+Furthermore, this business specialized in making tailcoats for ballroom dancers and bespoke suits for famous Hollywood film actors.
+Moreover, this early exposure built a foundation of master-level craftsmanship.
 I also spent alot of time working with my mother who worked as a seamstress for world famous fashion houses.

-A chance meeting with a Hollywood costume designer at the Victoria and Albert Museum in London changed my perceptions.
+A chance meeting with an American costume designer at the Victoria and Albert Museum in London changed my perceptions.

 "Being an experienced theatrical tailor means knowing what garment construction rules to adhere to, bend or break in order to achieve the desired effect for the relevant occasion."